alexandreaco/kamaji_quartz/model/README-Model.txt

 	Output

-		Returns a single String containing the emails of all registered users.  the emails are separated by semicolons.
+		Returns a single String containing the emails of all registered users.
+The emails are separated by semicolons.

 function changeName()

+	Changes the display name of a Quartz user.
+The function finds the user by matching the email address

 	Input